mfakhriazhar/bike-sales-analysis/README.md

 ## Conclusion
 The most potential consumers for bicycle products are productive-age males with upper-middle income who live close to the workplace.
 This analysis can be used to develop more targeted marketing strategies, such as targeting the productive age segment in residential areas near office areas.

+If you have any suggestions or feedback, please don't hesitate to contact me in direct message on LinkedIn and Email: mfkriazh57@gmail.com and http://www.linkedin.com/in/muhammad-fakhri-azhar
+#BikeSalesAnalysis #ExcelProject #DataAnalysis #SalesAnalytics #CustomerSegmentation #PivotTable #MicrosoftExcel #DataVisualization #DataInsights #BeginnerDataProject #DescriptiveAnalytics #BikeSales #MarketingStrategy #ConsumerBehavior